 The Hudson Valley CSA Coalition (HVCSAC) is a network facilitated by Glynwood of more than 60 farms (and growing!), located primarily in 10 New York counties: Albany, Columbia, Dutchess, Greene, Orange, Putnam, Rensselaer, Rockland, Ulster and Westchester.

-Although their financial viability relies on it, owners of small- to mid-size farms are often pressed for time, expertise or resources to effectively market their shares and expand their customer base.
-Through a series of strategic initiatives, plans for the HV-CSAC are to collectively expand and diversify CSA memberships, support profitability of farms in this region and convert more residents into shareholders.
+Owners of small- to mid-size farms are often pressed for time, expertise or resources to effectively market their shares and expand their customer base, even as their financial viability relies on it.
+Through a series of strategic initiatives, plans for the this Coalition are to collectively expand and diversify CSA memberships in the Hudson Valley by converting more residents into shareholders.

 The Coalition was created in response to needs expressed by a number of CSA farmers who share a desire for CSA to reach more people in the region.
 The Coalition is facilitated by Glynwood in conjunction with a leadership committee of CSA farmers.
 The work of the Coalition currently includes a searchable directory of farms selling a diverse array of CSA shares, including but not limited to vegetables, meat, eggs, herbs and flowers.
 In addition to the online directory, the Coalition conducts a seasonal sign-up campaign, a series of CSA Fairs, and other promotional outreach, supported by a grant from the FMPP (USDA) program.